I am sitting at our kitchen table making a list for the next

 Sat

-3 crew b’fast3 crew lunch
+3 crew lunch

 Client champagne, juice, wine, water, coffee and petit fours etc